| This is

 great packaging job by Panda, the deck lid arrived with only one

-minor damage to the corner.
+broken support andminor damage to the corner.
 That will be taken care of at

 A&E very soon.
 Thanks again Andy!!